 Haydn – Quartet Opus 76 No 2

 The Heath Quartet were YCAT (Young Classical Artist Trust) performers in 2012 and are one of the most exciting British chamber ensembles of the moment.
 They are being showcased by the Emerging Talent Scheme of the Wigmore Hall, with performances in the 2017/18 season including a cycle of Jörg Widmann’s string quartets.

 The quartet’s debut CD was released in autumn 2015 on the Wigmore LIVE label featuring the Tippett quartets, winning the Gramophone Chamber Award 2016.
 This was followed by two discs recorded for the Harmonia Mundi/PIAS label featuring Tchaikovsky’s first and third quartets (November 2016) and the complete Bartók quartets (June 2017) – both projects part-funded by the Quartet’s Borletti-Buitoni Trust Special Ensemble Scholarship 2011.

-This season the quartet has performances in Amsterdam, Berlin, Cambridge, Chicago, Manchester and New York among others, and will also make their debut in New Zealand in the summer.
+This season the quartet has performances in Amsterdam, Berlin, Cambridge, Chicago, Manchester and New York among others, and made its debut in New Zealand in the summer.